 Design and Setting: A one year follow up community-based study was carried out among adult internally displaced persons in two settlement areas in Khartoum and Gezeira in Central Sudan, 2011.
 The two study areas were randomly selected from a list of all IDP areas in the first phase of the study, stratified by urban and rural.
 Mayo, in Khartoum state, represents an urban setting.
 Moby is a rural area in the south of Gezira state, about 25 km from the state capital, Wad-Madani.

-The populations of the two study areas migrated from different parts of Sudan from the outbreak of the civil war in 1983 and during the 1983, 1984, and 1985 droughts and famines that affected the Darfur and Kordofan regions.
+The populations of the two study areas were displaced from different parts of Sudan from the outbreak of the civil war in 1983 and during the 1983, 1984, and 1985 droughts and famines that affected the Darfur and Kordofan regions.
+All inhabitants in the IDP areas share a common experience of being disbplaced and living in a community of IDPs.
 The population is from different ethnic groups, speaking different mother tongues, but Arabic is the most common language.
 They live in unsanitary and overpopulated areas that lack essential services like safe water, electricity, and health services.
 There is a rural hospital near Mayo and a health centre for the Mobi area.
 The target population included all adults aged 18 and above living in the study areas.

 Participants: We excluded persons who were not fluent in Arabic or declined to give informed consent.
 During October 2011 (Time 1), a total sample of 1876 subjects were included, of which 1549 (Time 2) were re-interviewed after one year, giving a response rate of 82.6 %.